-This is a simple walkthrough of an A/B test case study developed and used by Udacity.
-It is part of my Data Scientist Nanodegree program.
-You may check their program information here.
+This is a straightforward guide to an A/B test case study created and utilized by Udacity, as part of my Data Scientist Nanodegree program.
+Further information about their program can be found here.

 The metric used was the click-through rate(CTR) for the Explore Courses button on the home page.
 So the null and alternative hypotheses were: